AditiVaidya10/LeetCode-Data-Structure-I/README.md

 # LeetCode Data Structure I Solutions in Python 🐍

-Welcome to my repository of Python solutions for LeetCode Data Structure II problems! 🚀 In this repository, you'll find my solutions to various Data Structure II problems on LeetCode, all written in Python.
+Welcome to my repository of Python solutions for LeetCode Data Structure I problems! 🚀 In this repository, you'll find my solutions to various Data Structure I problems on LeetCode, all written in Python.

 ## Why LeetCode Data Structure I?

 Data structures are the backbone of computer science and programming.
 Mastering them not only enhances your problem-solving skills but also makes you a better programmer overall.
-LeetCode's Data Structure II section covers essential data structures like stacks, queues, heaps, and more, offering a plethora of challenging problems to sharpen your skills.
+LeetCode's Data Structure I section covers essential data structures like stacks, queues, heaps, and more, offering a plethora of challenging problems to sharpen your skills.

 ## What's Inside?